dbyte/4D-Filewatcher/README.md

 It also demonstrates the possibility to run the above processes completely async, avoiding blocking views and the main loop, but still update relevant objects in your UI (or any other application context) live.

+## The main use case
+for the backend tool was to replace the 4D full text code-search with our own 4D introspection component by introducing a _customizable_ full text search over our 4D code.

 ## Usage
 In 4D compiled mode, the app starts immediately with the "Monitor" view.
 In 4D interpreted mode, you'll have to run the project method `launch`.
 The monitoring of a selectable directory can be toggled via the Start/Stop button.